StackVista/stackstate-docs/configure/topology/topology_sources.md

 ## Overview

 Topology sources are used to get data from the Kafka bus, which receives the data from the StackState topology API.
-They can be configured by power users and StackState administrators in the StackState UI page:

-**Settings** > **Topology Synchronization** > **Sts sources**
+They can be configured by power users and StackState administrators in the StackState UI page **Settings** > **Topology Synchronization** > **Sts sources**.

-From this screen you can:

-* Test Connection: Verify that the target Kafka server is reachable.
-* Refresh: Refresh the lists of integration types and topics.
-* Create: Create the data source.
-* Cancel: Cancel creation of the data source.
+On this screen, each configured topology data source reports its connection status and settings.
+You can also edit, delete and export the configured

 ## Add new topology data source